xbeat/Machine-Learning/README.md

 Multi-dimensional data visualization is a critical aspect of machine learning that allows us to understand complex datasets with multiple features.
 It helps in identifying patterns, correlations, and outliers that may not be apparent in lower-dimensional representations.
 In this presentation, we'll explore various techniques and Python libraries for visualizing high-dimensional data.

+## Conformal Prediction Measuring ML Model Confidence

+Introduction to Conformal Prediction

+Conformal prediction is a statistical method that provides a measure of confidence for individual predictions in machine learning models.
+Unlike traditional approaches that focus on overall model accuracy, conformal prediction aims to quantify uncertainty for each specific prediction.
+This technique is particularly valuable in high-stakes scenarios where understanding the reliability of individual predictions is crucial.

 ## XGBoost 2.0 Explained with Python

 Introduction to XGBoost 2.0